Entombed A.D.

 Entombed A.D. was a Swedish death metal band formed in 2014, composed of former members of Entombed after their breakup.
 They released their debut album, Back to the Front, the same year.
 The band's final lineup consisted of Olle Dahlstedt (drums), Nico Elgstrand (guitar), and Guilherme Miranda (guitar).
 They broke up after the death of singer Lars-Göran Petrov.

+History

+Petrov, Dahlstedt, Elstrand and Brandt had all been members of pioneering Swedish death metal Entombed.
+When Petrov (who was also a co-founder of the band) had a dispute with other co-founder and guitarist Alex Helid.
+This resulted in Helid gaining the right to the Entombed, while Petrov continued on as Entombed A.D. with members of the final line-up.